UrbsLab/scikit-FIBERS/README.md

 ### Pre-requisites and Installation

 Steps and commands to set up and run experiments as per the manuscript:
-1. Clone the reposioriy with all the code and runner files `git clone --single-branch --branch dev https://github.com/UrbsLab/scikit-FIBERS`
+1. Clone the reposioriy with all the code and runner files `git clone --single-branch --branch sim_paper https://github.com/UrbsLab/scikit-FIBERS`
 2. Install pre-requisites using `pip install -r requirements.txt`
 3. Run the experiments using commands specified in the next section (assumes you have access to an HPC, change HPC type and queue name accordingly).
 The sample commands below are specified for the UPenn I2C2 Cluster.